trungpham141205/Full_Adder/README.md

 1. Specification

-Objective: To design a half adder circuit with two 1-bit inputs (A, B) and two 1-bit outputs (SUM, CARRY).
+Objective: To design a half adder circuit with three 1-bit inputs (A, B, CIN) and two 1-bit outputs (SUM, COUT).

 Truth Table: